syncfusion-content/ej2-angular-docs/ej2-angular/grid/editing/persisting-data-in-server.md

 > The ODataAdaptor persists data in the server using the OData protocol.

-Syncfusion<sup style="font-size:70%">&reg;</sup> provides multiple adaptors to handle different server protocols and APIs, enabling smooth integration with RESTful services.
-Below are the various adaptors available to persist data in the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Grid component.
+Syncfusion provides multiple adaptors to handle different server protocols and APIs, enabling smooth integration with RESTful services.
+Below are the various adaptors available to persist data in the Angular Data Grid component.

 ## URL Adaptor